AllenSWDB/allenswdb.github.io/databook/glossary.md

   For additional papers using ISI to map the organization of the mouse visual cortex see {cite:t}`kalatsky2003` and {cite:t}`garrett2014`.

-Lamp5 neuron
+LAMP5 neuron
   Inhibitory interneurons expressing the marker gene Lysosome-Associated Membrane Protein 5, typically residing in layer 1 of the cortex.
-The Lamp5 subclass contains multiple subtypes including {term}`Neurogliaform cells` which communciate through volume transmission.
+The LAMP5 subclass contains multiple subtypes including {term}`Neurogliaform cell`s which communciate through volume transmission.

 Local field potential
 LFP